 Learning Artist And Advanced Artist

-Like most art mediums, oil pastels brands are separated by student grade and artist grade.
+Like most art mediums, oil pastel brands are separated by student and artist grades.

 Student-grade pastes are more affordable for young artists just learning how to use oil pastels.
 The qualities are similar, but you will be limited to how many different colors are available, and the color pigments will not be as vibrant.
 However, the affordable price of student-grade pastels makes them a perfect choice for experimenting and practicing.
 Be careful when picking a student’s grade.
 Some have inferior quality and are best for elementary classes, not for artists trying to learn how to use oil pastels.

 High-quality oil pastels (artist-grade) have a wide range of vivid colors and a buttery texture, making them the best choice for different techniques and finished artwork.
-Suppose you have never used oil pastels before but are thinking this is the medium you will use for your finished artwork.
-In that case, you might want to consider learning with a higher quality pastel so you can learn various techniques and different effects you can use for your oil pastel painting.
+Suppose you have never used oil pastels before but think this is the medium you will use for your finished artwork.
+In that case, you might want to consider learning with a higher quality pastel to learn various techniques and effects you can use for your oil pastel painting.

 The Consistency Of Oil Pastels

 Another thing you will want to consider when choosing your first oil pastels is the consistency of the product.
-Some brands have a harder consistency, while other brands have a soft texture.
+Some brands have a harder consistency, while others have a soft texture.

 Firm pastels are an excellent option for detailed work, while soft pastels are suitable for blending colors.
 One texture is not better than another.
-It is more of a personal choice and the style of art you will be creating.
-For example, if you are creating impressionism art, softer pastels will work best.
-If you are making realistic wildlife paintings with a lot of detail, you will be better off using a harder pastel.
+It is more of a personal choice and the art style you will be creating.
+For example, softer pastels will work best if you are creating impressionism art.
+If you make realistic wildlife paintings with a lot of detail, you will be better off using a harder pastel.
 Some artists use a combination of hard pastels and soft pastels for their paintings.
 Experiment with both to see what works best for your artistic style.

 Student-Grade Oil Pastels

 Faber-Castell is a well-known German company that manufactures artist-grade mediums like pencils and pastels.
 Faber-Castell Oil Pastels is a quality and affordable product for students.
-Faber Castell, famously known for its exceptional art-colored art products and offers the same quality for more affordable student-grade products.
-This collection of 12 vibrant colors have a soft buttery consistency making them easy to blend.
+Faber Castell, famously known for its exceptional art-colored art products, offers the same quality for more affordable student-grade products.
+This collection of 12 vibrant colors has a soft buttery consistency making them easy to blend.
 If this is your first time using oil pastels, Goldfaber soft pastel sticks would be an excellent choice to try.

 Pentel has been around for years and is well-known for producing quality art products.
 They offer sets of 12, 16, 25, 36, 50, and 432.
 Each stick is 2-1/2” and can be used on various materials, including paper, metal, glass, board, and wood.
 Pentel pastels are firm and work well for fine lines and detailed work.
 You can feel safe using Pentel arts oil pastels because they are ACMI certified non-toxic making them the perfect choice for young artists.

 These student-grade oil pastels are firm and blend easily.
-Holbein pastels can be applied to a wide range of surfaces and do not break apart.
+Holbein pastels can be applied to many surfaces and do not break apart.
 These student pastels are perfect for quick sketches and students practicing different oil pastel techniques.